Healthy basil seed drink by Mr Basil with kiwi, pomegranate, and pineapple flavors alongside a glass of lemon basil seed water.

 Quick Answer: What Are Sabja Seeds?

-What Are Sabja Seeds
+What Are Sabja Seeds?

 Sabja is simply the Hindi name for basil seeds.
 They are the same seeds known as tukmaria in some parts of South Asia, falooda seeds in others, and sweet basil seeds in most English-language markets.